ludwig-ai/ludwig-docs/src/docs/user_guide.md

 - `reduce_output` (default `None`): defines how to reduce the output tensor along the `s` sequence length dimension if the rank of the tensor is greater than 2.
 Available values are: `sum`, `mean` or `avg`, `max`, `concat` (concatenates along the first dimension), `last` (returns the last vector of the first dimension) and `None` or `None` (which does not reduce and returns the full tensor).

-Example sequence feature entry in the output features list using an embed encoder:
+Example sequence feature entry in the input features list using a passthrough encoder:

 ```yaml
 name: sequence_csv_column_name